-For Heidenhain TNC and iTNC controllers this program enables to read and output PLC data from an external PC connected to the controller via Ethernet network.
+For machines with Heidenhain TNC and iTNC controllers this program enables to read and output PLC (Programmable Logic Controller) data from an external PC connected to the controller via Ethernet network.

 It supports reading of PLC MARKER, BYTE, WORD and DWORD values.
-For all supported data types you can scan adjustable PLC address ranges and output their values.
+For all supported data types it allows you to scan adjustable PLC address ranges and output their values.
 You can also search PLC address ranges for a target value.
-It also allows to convert PLC output data from older TNC 426 and 430 devices to match the values shown at the controller.
+It automatically converts output data from older TNC devices like TNC 426 and 430 to match the values shown at the controller.

-In case you use a firewall at your PC or your company network please make sure that there is an exception for TCP Port 19000.
-You can use our tool Device Port Scanner to check if your controller is reachable via port 19000.
+In case you use a firewall at your PC or your company network please make sure that there is an exception for the TCP Port the controller uses for communication (default 19000).
+You can use our tool Device Port Scanner to check if your controller is reachable via this port.
 TOP

 SOFTWARE SETUP & USAGE

-Download readtncplc.zip and extract all files to a folder of your choice on your PC.
+Download readtncplc.zip and extract HeidenhainPLC.exe to a folder of your choice on your PC.

-Double click HeidenhainPLC.exe and enter the IP Address or DNS Hostname of your controller (1).
+Double click HeidenhainPLC and enter the IP Address or DNS Hostname of your controller (1).

-After clicking button [Query] (5) the program tries to connect to your controller and read the requested data.
+After clicking button [Query] (7) the program tries to read the requested data.

 FIG 1: Read Heidenhain TNC PLC Data

-If successful, the program outputs the PLC data in the area at the right (6) in form of PLC Area (M for MARKER, B for BYTE, W for WORD or D for DWORD) + address = value.
-TOP
+If successful, the program outputs the PLC data in the area at the right (8) in form of PLC area (PLC Marker, PLC Byte, PLC Word or PLC DWord) + address: output value.

-To search for a target value enter target value, PLC start and end address and check ‘Search Target Value’ before clicking button [Query].
+To search for a target value in the selected address range enter Target Value and check ‘Search Target Value’ before clicking button [Query].

 If searching for markers by target value only 0 or 1 as target value deliver results.